 We have created an eligibility guidelines sheet to help understand what abilities and behaviors are necessary for the success of campers in each of our 5 Units.

 Waiting for the camping trip!

 The Referral and Application process starts shortly after the new year begins.
 If a child meets the eligibility guidelines, a referral is the next step in the camper application process.
 New candidates, as well as returning campers, go through the same referral process.
-A Bay Cliff Referral Form is used for this purpose.
-In January each year, these forms are sent out to school and hospital therapists, health departments, and physicians across the U.P.
+A Bay Cliff Referral Form (2020 form coming soon!) is used for this purpose.
+In January each year, these forms are sent out to school and hospital therapists, health departments, and physicians.
 Parents can request a Referral Form from a therapist currently working with their child or from their family doctor.
 For families residing outside of the Upper Peninsula, the form can be obtained by calling our office (906-345-9314).
 Therapists and physicians may download a Referral Form as well.